hackupc/legal-page/_documents/privacy_and_cookies.md

 HACKERS AT UPC shall process the following personal data: (i) Any initial data that you voluntarily provide related to a request to register as a participant, information requests made to our company, requests to take part in promotions or requests to receive any of the services offered by HACKERS AUPC (We shall give clear, precise instructions of the mandatory data you must provide on each form), (ii) any data that are subsequently generated or exchanged with Users in order for HACKERS AT UPC to fulfil your initial request and (iii) any personal data that you provide through social media in order to handle your requests.
 These data shall depend on the privacy settings of each participant, the use made by each participant of social media, in addition to the privacy policies of the social media in question.

-Here are the details of which personal data is collected when you subscribe to be the first to know when applications open:
+Here are the details of which personal data is collected when you subscribe to HackUPC's newsletter in order to be the first to know when applications open:

 - Contact data: E-mail.

 Here are the details of which personal data is collected when you register as a Participant:

-- Identifying data: Name, surname/s, city, country, adress, zip code, images or videos of yourself and a link to a personal website, discord username and id.
+- Identifying data: Name, surname/s, city, country, adress, zip code, images or videos of yourself and a link to a personal website.
 - Contact data: E-mail and phone number.
 - Data on personal characteristics: Sex, if you are a minor and t-shirt size.
 - Academic and professional data: CV, year of graduation, university, current studies and a link to professional profiles on-line (github, linkedin, devpost).